jmacedoc1/imdb-movies/README.md

 ## Top movies in IMDb

+Web app to see top movies in IMDb by year and genre.

 IMDb is an online database on movies, series and docs data (among others).
 Their data is available here:
 [https://datasets.imdbws.com/](https://datasets.imdbws.com/)